davidhwyllie/findNeighbour4/doc/rest-routes.md

 ------------------
 * returns the dictionary posted to the server.
 Can be used for testing network connectivity.
 /api/v2/mirror  (requires POST)
+* raises an error internally.
+Can be used to test error logging.
+Disabled unless in debug mode.
+/api/v2/raise_error/*component*/*token*/

 Describing server configuration
 ---------------------------------